Science & Innovation

 • Sufficient data exists where the potential benefits of the treatment outweigh the potential risks for the disease to be treated.

-• There is adequate supply of the investigational product, and providing the investigational product will not interfere with ongoing clinical trials or the overall development program.
+• There is adequate supply of the investigational drug, and providing the investigational drug will not interfere with ongoing clinical trials or the overall development program.

 • Investigational access provided in this setting is allowed per local laws and regulations.